Will it be possible to edit our children DNA? What are designer babies and saviour siblings?

 Do films such as GATTACA and Jurassic Park play a role in the perception that society has of genetics?

 This module will help you to explore all of these questions and to look at this global topic in its complexity, discovering the potential of an interdisciplinary approach.

-It will give you an overview of the latest human genetic technologies and it will focus on the interactions between science, society, politics, and culture, in particular on the issues of the ownership of genetic information, the ethical controversies around the use of genetic selection and reprogenetics (e.g. designer babies, saviour siblings), the correlations between genetics and ethnicity and the relationship between science fiction movies (e.g. Never let me go, My sister's keeper) and biotechnologies.
+It will give you an overview of the latest human genetic technologies and it will focus on the interactions between science, society, politics, and culture.
+In particular you will be working on the historical, ethical and societal controversies around the use of genetic selection and reprogenetics (e.g. designer babies, saviour siblings), and the relationship between science fiction movies (e.g. Never let me go, My sister's keeper) and biotechnologies.

-Experts from School of Life Sciences, Chemistry, Warwick Medical School, Sociology, History, Film and TV Studies and History of Science will contribute to this module giving you the possibility to achieve a truly global approach to this very complex matter.
+Experts from School of Life Sciences, Warwick Medical School, Sociology, History and Film and TV Studies will contribute to this module giving you the possibility to achieve a truly global approach to this very complex matter.

 This module will utilise popular art and in particular films, to facilitate the critical discussion of scientific technologies and of the ethical, social and political topics presented in the lectures.